 - Current events

-Founded in 1954, Bilderberg is an annual conference designed to foster dialogue between Europe and North America.
-Every year, between 120-150 political leaders and experts from industry, finance, academia and the media are invited to take part in the conference.
-About two thirds of the participants come from Europe and the rest from North America; approximately one third from politics and government and the rest from other fields.
+Founded in 1954, the Bilderberg Meeting is an annual conference designed to foster dialogue between Europe and North America.
+Every year, between 120-140 political leaders and experts from industry, finance, academia and the media are invited to take part in the conference.
+About two thirds of the participants come from Europe and the rest from North America; approximately a quarter from politics and government and the rest from other fields.

 Media Contact: media[@]bilderbergmeetings.org